caro401/notes/notes/Mac apps.md

 ## That I should check out

 - [text sniper](https://textsniper.app/) for OCR out of screenshots, pdfs and the like.
 Paid (£10) and in setapp
+- [pearlcleaner](https://itsalin.com/appInfo/?id=pearcleaner) for properly uninstalling things and cleaning up all the files.
+Although maybe raycast can also do that?
+- [cap](https://cap.so) might be useful if I ever need to do screen recordings.
+There's an open-source version that probably does everything I might need